-The New Jersey SEEDS Scholars Program is a tuition-free program designed to prepare 8th-grade students for 9th-grade placement at an academically rigorous, private day or boarding high school.
+The SEEDS Scholars Program is a tuition-free program designed to prepare 8th-grade students for 9th-grade placement at an academically rigorous, private day or boarding high school.
 Over a 14-month period, students take classes on Saturdays and participate in two summer residential programs.

 The Scholars Program nurtures a student’s critical thinking skills, love of learning, and self-confidence.
 In addition, the Scholars Program seeks to ensure that each child is admitted to a selective school.